mmcqd/1lab/src/1Lab/Reflection.lagda.md

 debug! : ∀ {ℓ} {A : Type ℓ} → Term → TC A
 debug! tm = typeError ("[DEBUG]: " ∷ termErr tm ∷ [])

+debug-repr! : ∀ {ℓ} {A : Type ℓ} → Term → TC A
+debug-repr! tm = do
+  tm ← quoteTC tm
+  debug! tm

 quote-repr-macro : ∀ {ℓ} {A : Type ℓ} → A → Term →  TC ⊤
 quote-repr-macro a hole = do
   tm ← quoteTC a